Community Development

 The Department of Community Development offers resources in support of Affordable Housing Development.
 The Housing Trust Fund Office coordinates the investment of federal resources and non-federal resources for the construction and rehabilitation of affordable housing for individuals and families whose income is at or below 60% of the Area Median Income (AMI).

-These resources are available to all developers and neighborhoods and come in the form of soft, cashflow contingent loans.
-These funds can be used in support of multi-family rental projects and single-family for-sale projects.
+These resources are available to all developers and neighborhoods and can be used in support of multi-family rental projects and single-family for-sale projects.

 Pre-Development Consulting